What is the meaning that Jesus is the Son of God?

 . . . do you say of Him, whom the Father sanctified and sent into the world, “You are blaspheming,” because I said, “I am the Son of God”?
 John 10:31-33, 36 (NASB)

 In John 10:36 the second meaning of the term “Son of God” is given.
 In this verse Jesus, Himself, defines the term.
 He rebukes the Pharisees who were accusing Him of blasphemy because He said He was the “Son of God.”

 Then in verses 31-33, He clearly reveals that the Pharisees understand the term “Son of God” to mean God.
 They understood that Jesus was claiming to be God.
 Visit the articles Why is Jesus called the Son of God?, Did Jesus ever say that He was the Son of God? and “What does Son of Man and Son of God mean?”

 The meaning of the term Son of God has its roots in the Old Testament.
 The Son of God was the coming Messiah.
 He was called My Son in Psalm 2:7.
 In Psalm 45:6-7, He was God who would rule forever.
 He is the child prophesied in Isaiah 7:14 and called “God with us.”
 He is the child who will rule as king.
 He is the Mighty God and Eternal Father in Isaiah 9:6.
-He was the child who would be born in Bethlehem, yet He was from days of long ago.
+He is the child who was to be born in Bethlehem (Micah 5:2), yet He was from days of long ago.
 He was the eternal God.
 The Messiah would be ruler and God.
 Jesus was and is the eternal Son of God.
-The term Son of God emphasizes that Jesus is God.
+So, if Jesus is God and eternal then how is He the son of God.
+The phrase also refers to Christ’s submission to God the Father as a son would submit to his father.
+It is He who is our Savior and will rule as Messiah.

 Suggested Links:What Is The Apocrypha?
 Should It Be In The Bible?